Ready to say goodbye to student loan debt for good? Learn More

 Insurance benefits are fully protected under state law regardless of the amount.
 Also, the benefits paid on behalf of the employer are exempt.
 You can protect benefits paid by any investment in stock as well as mutual life, casualty, or health insurance.

-If you’re not sure whether the state or federal exemptions will be more beneficial for your case, you can contact an experienced bankruptcy lawyer in Michigan.
-Many offer free consultations.
+If you’re not sure whether the state or federal exemptions will be more beneficial for your case, you can schedule a free consultation with an experienced bankruptcy lawyer in Michigan.
 If you already know you want to file Chapter 7 and you have a simple case, you can use Upsolve’s filing tool to complete your bankruptcy paperwork for free.

 Written By: